Vishal062/Coding-Practice/OneLinerBackend.md

 - capped collection
 - Indexing(Any field in mongoDb can be indexed)

+>MongoDB is an open source NoSQL database management program.
+NoSQL is used as an alternative to traditional relational databases.
+NoSQL databases are quite useful for working with large sets of distributed data.
+MongoDB is a tool that can manage document-oriented information, store or retrieve information

 # Q2.
 How many index does mongoDb create by default for a new collections.

 > by default mongoDb createed the _id_collections for every collections.